Sunday August 23rd 2019

 Once changed into your running shoes, you will leave the Transition Area via the same route that you did on your bike.
 This time, you will leave the car park and turn left onto the pavement and run towards the Old Bideford Bridge.
 Cross the bridge and at the end of the bridge you will take the sharp left and run parallel to the river for about two hundred metres before taking a left into Ethelwynne Brown Close along which a gate will have been opened for you to join the Tarka Trail which runs adjacent to the river Torridge.

 Run along the Tarka Trail (westerly) until you reach the designated TURN point and retrace your steps to head back to the Transition Area and the Finishing Line.

 Once you have finished please return your chip to the finishers area and hand it to one of the helpers there.

 Prize giving will be in the Finishing Area but there is a possibility that we may be able to hold it onboard the Lundy ferry, “The Oldenburg”, if it is in port that day.

 We look forward to seeing you on the day which at present is promising reasonable weather…a good start !!

-Please click on the underlined text above to view each route map online."
+Please click on any of the below to view each route map online.